vostok/hercules/hercules-management-api/README.md

 **Query parameters:**

-`key` - the API key for which rule is set. *Required*
+`key` - the API key for which rule is set. *Required* Key must contain only lowercase alphanumeric characters and underscore.
+The end of the key must contain an UUID in lowercase without a hyphens.
+Example: `key_name_5c43280c246f41f5acdebc31a6436e8c`.

 `pattern` - pattern for stream or timeline names. *Required*